iameberedavid/Azubi-Africa-DAP-Trainee-Story-Chidiebere-David-Ogbonna/README.md

     I will add more projects on Excel and SQL to the career accelerator phase.

-1. What do you think about the fees structure?
+9. What do you think about the fees structure?

-    `Reply here please.`
+    The fees structure is really commendable.
+In fact, I was really encouraged to apply when I saw the huge consideration that was granted through the way the fee payment was structured.
+I felt it was such a great opportunity.

 1. Would you say Azubi Has Changed your life ?